Last Updated on by Admin

 Core fans of Pixel smartphones likely do not want to hear it, but for all the love that their beloved brand gets, it is plagued by one persistent issue.
 Pixel phones and heat are mostly inseparable.
 What is terrible about it is that the Google Pixel overheating problem happens very often when you are taking photos or recording videos with the camera.
 The very feature that Pixel smartphones are loved for is also its weakest point.
+If you are asking why your Google Pixel is getting hot, I have asked myself the same question.

-It is an issue that plagues the brand across many models.
+It is an issue that plagues the brand across multiple models.
 At last count, the overheating problem has shown up on the Pixel 3, Pixel 4a, Pixel 5a 5G, Pixel 6, and Pixel 6 Pro.
 It has become so normal across multiple Pixel devices that it is almost scandalous.
 The Google Pixel overheating problem is so bad that many times, you have to shut down the camera, or turn off hotspot, or shut down the phone outright, to get it to cool down.

 But these are temporary, and less than ideal, fixes.
 Why should you have to shut down the camera in the middle of taking photos at an important event?
 Or shut down the phone itself?
 I have used a few Pixel phones and the experience was the same.
-Below is a notification that I got used to seeing multiple times every single day on Pixel phones.
+Above is a notification that I got used to seeing multiple times every single day on Pixel phones.

 One of my observations is that the Pixel phones I have used would also overheat if I left the camera open but not in use.
 I found that disturbing: overheating from an idle camera?
 This was ridiculous, but it gave me a pointer to where the overheating was coming from (at least, some of it).
 The camera.
 So, I thought to change a few camera-related settings on one of my units.
-The result is that while the phone still warms up a little (and many phones do that now), the disabling of features and services did not happen as often as before any more.
+The result is that while the phone still warms up a little (and many phones do that now), the warming notice and automatic disabling of features and services did not happen as often as before any more.

 I figured this has something to do with the camera, so I dived into the camera settings and fiddled around a while with settings that looked like could be behind this stressing of the phone.
 I won’t bore you with all the details.
 Here are the settings that I now have disabled in the Google camera: